vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/README.md

 <h3 align="center">3.
 Data description</h3>
 <h3>3.1 Experimental design and dataset overview </h3>
-<p align="justify">As required by the final project guidelines, we first describe the experimental design/paradigm, procedure for collecting data, hardware and software used, data size, number of channels, sampling rate, the website from which our data was collected, owner, source, etc.</p>
+<p align="justify">As required by the final project guidelines, we first describe the experimental design/paradigm, procedure for collecting data, hardware and software used, data size, number of channels, sampling rate, the website from which our data was collected, the owner and its source.</p>

 <ul>
   <li>